annotation/text-fabric/tf/docs/about/datasharing.md

 ![releases](../images/add-attach.png)

 Zip your data with the `text-fabric-zip` command as explained above.
-It will look into your local github directory, pickup the features from there, zip them, and put the zip files in your Downloads folder.
-Then you can pick that zip file up and attach it manually to a new release of your repository on the online GitHub/GitLab.
+It will look into your local `github` directory, pickup the features from there, zip them, and put the zip files in your Downloads folder.
+Then you can pick that zip file up and attach it manually to a new release of your repository on the online GitHub / GitLab.

 ### Continue developing your features

 Probably you'll make changes to your features after having published them.
-Then you have the cutting edge version of your features in your local github directory, and the published version in your text-fabric-data directory.
+Then you have the cutting edge version of your features in your local `github` directory, and the published version in your text-fabric-data directory.

 When you make new commits, users that call up your data in the standard way,